ISFRYN FILMMAKING WORKSHOPS

 The workshops will take place on a Saturday on the following dates: 3rd February, 17th February and 2nd March 2023.

 The day will start at 9.30am.
 We will take a break for lunch.
-When it becomes too dark to film we will return to the studio to review what we have filmed during the day.
+When it becomes too dark to film we will return to my studio to review what we have filmed during the day.

 Spaces are limited to 6 per workshop.